Writing

 Conclusion: Work Smarter, Not Harder

 Academic excellence is not solely about intellectual capability; it is heavily reliant on resource management.
-Spending half an hour manually attempting to correct capitalization errors, verifying APA heading parameters, and retyping Caps Lock mistakes is a catastrophic waste of a student's most valuable asset: time.
+Spending 30 minutes correcting capitalization errors, verifying APA heading levels, and retyping Caps Lock mistakes is a catastrophic waste of a student's most valuable asset: time.

 By integrating professional, private, and instantaneous text processing tools into their daily workflow, US university students can completely outsource structural formatting friction.
-This allows them to focus their energy entirely on the actual substance of their research, resulting in higher grades, lower stress levels, and essays that look as intelligent as the arguments they present.
+This allows them to focus their energy entirely on the actual substance of their research — the arguments, the evidence, the analysis — resulting in higher grades, lower stress levels, and papers that look as intelligent as the thinking they contain.